awesimon/elasticsearch-mcp/README.md

 * "Show me the field mappings for the 'products' index."
 * "Find all orders over $500 from last month."
 * "Which products received the most 5-star reviews?"
+* "What is the health status of my Elasticsearch cluster?"
+* "Create a new index called 'users' with 3 shards and 1 replica."
+* "Add a keyword type field called 'tags' to the 'products' index."
+* "Bulk import these customer records into the 'customers' index."

 If you encounter issues, feel free to open an issue on the GitHub repository.